 Best Android phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Android phones you can buy in 2020.

 Android phones come in all shapes and sizes.
 The software is less universal, thanks to updates slipping out at different times for different manufacturers, but many people prefer it to Apple's iOS.
-It's more open, for one thing, and that flexibility is a big pull for many.
+It's more open, for one thing, allowing manufacturers to put their own spin on the operating system's look and feel.
+And Google is less picky about which apps it allows on its Play Store, meaning a greater variety of apps to download (though the quality varies massively).

-So what should you look for in a top Android smartphone?
+So what should you look for in a best Android phone?

 A headphone port can still be a deal-breaker for many.
 While most modern Android phones don't have one, some do, so make sure you check before you buy.
 Otherwise, you might have to buy a dongle or a pair of wireless headphones.

 Screen size is also a major consideration.
-Most Android phones - like most iPhones - are pretty big nowadays, so make sure you're happy with the bulk.
-The upside is that films and TV shows look much better on a big screen.
+Most of our best Android phones – like most iPhones – are pretty big nowadays, so make sure you're happy with the bulk.
+The upside is that films and TV shows look much better on a big screen – it won't rival your local Odeon, but it makes for a much more immersive mobile viewing experience.
 There's also more room for on-screen gaming controls.
-Some modern Android phones even support 4K HDR and Dolby Atmos which makes them perfect for consuming content on the move.
+Some of our best Android phones even support 4K HDR and Dolby Atmos which makes them perfect for consuming content on the move.

 We've rounded up the best Android phones available right here, with the focus squarely on picture (screen) and sound quality.
 So read on, you could be about to meet your next handset.